+4.1.2.
 Spectra Manager

 While individual pixels can be assigned to a class from any imported hyperspectral image in the Image Viewer tab, the Spectra Manager module is where the user may create, delete, and view these material classes (also called Profiles).
-HyperGix includes a few material profiles by default including Water, Healthy Vegetation, Sand, Man-Made Structure and others.
+HyperGix includes several material profiles by default including Water, Healthy Vegetation, Sand, Man-Made Structure and others.
 These are simply for convenience and may be deleted or replaced by the user’s own custom material profiles.

 To create a custom material profile, the user can click Create New Profile, and give the class a name.
 Upon completion, the profile will be added to the list, and the SQLite database on the backend.